-Even today (1997) with all the fish I have seen in the aquarium hobby in the last 29 years there occasionally comes along a fish that totally draws me to a tank and makes me gaze with wonder and say "What is it!"
+Even today (1997), with all the fish I have seen in the aquarium hobby in the last 29 years, there occasionally comes along a fish that totally draws me to a tank and makes me gaze with wonder and say, "What is it!"
 In this case, it looks like a guppy, it's about the size of a guppy, but the bright color and the pattern of the fish are something I have never seen before in a guppy.
-As I look at the fish some more I notice the females even look a little different than any female guppy I have ever seen before.
-The male is only about ¾ of an inch to seven eighths of an inch (about 2 cm).
-The color is what is so eye catching.
+As I look at the fish some more, I notice the females even look a little different than any female guppy I have ever seen before.
+The male is only about ¾ of an inch to seven-eighths of an inch (about 2 cm).
+The color is what is so eye-catching.
 The male fish has orange, black, yellow-green, and baby blue.
-The females color is a little different from the guppy, as it seems to be a slight golden silver, but this may very slightly depending on the diet.
+The female's color is a little different from the guppy, as it seems to be a slight golden silver, but this may vary slightly depending on the diet.

-Endler's are very lively and fascinating to watch.
-When the male courts the female he spreads his tail as wide as he can to make an impressive display.
+Endlers are very lively and fascinating to watch.
+When the male courts the female, he spreads his tail as wide as he can to make an impressive display.
 These fish are very prolific.
-While guppies will produce fry about every 28 days Endler's will only take 23 or 24 days between broods.
-Endler's will eat their own new born fry.
-Fry that are less than an hour old are easy prey, therefore you should keep Endlers in a heavily planted aquarium to provide hiding places for the new born until they are able to adjust to their surroundings.
+While guppies will produce fry about every 28 days, Endler's will only take 23 or 24 days between broods.
+Endlers will eat their own newborn fry.
+Fry that is less than an hour old are easy prey, therefore you should keep Endlers in a heavily planted aquarium to provide hiding places for the newborn until they are able to adjust to their surroundings.

-Prof. John A. Endler collected these Poecilia sp.
-"Endler's" in 1975 in Laguna de Patos, Cumana, in northeastern Venezuela.
-He didn't know at the time that they were also collected in the 1930's by the fish collector Franklyn F. Bond.
-Dr. Endler found these fish in warm (27° C or 81° F), hard water which is very green with unicellular algae.
+Prof. John A. Endler collected this Poecilia sp.
+"Endler's" in 1975 in Laguna de Los Patos, Cumana, in northeastern Venezuela.
+He didn't know at the time that they were also collected in the 1930s by the fish collector Franklyn F. Bond.
+Dr. Endler found these fish in warm (27° C or 81° F), hard water, which is very green with unicellular algae.
 It coexisted with regular guppies, which are also native to northeastern Venezuela, but they were less common in places where "Endler's livebearer" is found; guppies prefer clear cooler (25° C or 77° F) and shaded streams to ponds.